agentcontest/massim_2022/README.md

 Building MASSim
 ---------------

-The build requires Maven and OpenJDK 13.
+The build requires Maven and some JDK >= 17.

 Run `mvn package` in the main directory.
 Maven should automatically fetch all necessary dependencies.